TamerlanAlliyev/Exam/README.md

 **Entity Framework Integration:**
 - Database access and management were implemented using the Entity Framework Code-First approach.
 - Optimized data queries were executed using LINQ.

+**Usage Instructions**

+Follow the steps below to effectively use the Mini School App:

+Create a Teacher:

+Begin by creating a teacher profile in the system.
+Create a Class and Assign a Teacher:

+Add a new class and assign a teacher to it during the creation process.
+Create a Student and Assign to a Class:

+Register a new student and assign them to a specific class.
+The assigned teacher for the selected class will automatically be associated with the student.
+Create a Lesson and Assign to a Class:

+Add a lesson and link it to the relevant class.
+Announce an Exam for the Lesson:

+Create an exam for the lesson.
+The exam has two statuses:
+Pending (default status upon creation).
+Conducted (status changes after the exam is completed).
+Record Exam Results:

+Add the exam results for students, which will automatically update the exam status to Conducted.